Jamie Lynn Spears Adjusting To Being Mom Of 2, Breastfeeding At Softball Games

 “We are beyond excited to welcome this beautiful baby girl to our family,” she said at the time, also revealing that she and her husband chose Ivey’s middle name as Joan as a tribute to her late Aunt Sandra who had passed away from ovarian cancer.

-The star told the outlet of her late aunt, who died 10 years ago, was “the most graceful woman I’ve ever known.”
+The star told the outlet her late aunt, who died 10 years ago, was “the most graceful woman I’ve ever known.”

 Spears and Watson then confirmed the exciting baby news on social media, welcoming their bundle of joy into the world on Instagram with a very sweet family photo of the proud parents and big sister Maddie gazing at the little girl on April 12.